Klimatbyran/garbo/README.md

 ### Restoring a DB backup locally

-These steps can be useful to test DB migrations, or develop with data that is similar to the that in the production environment.
+These steps can be useful to test DB migrations, or develop with data that is similar to the that in the production environment

 1. Optional: Create a local test DB.